-3 chapter is going to outline the conclusion and recommendations regarding findings and mary to the findings and where further research is required.
+This chapter outlined the conclusion and recommendations regarding findings and summary to the findings and where further research was required.

-Summaries of the findings
+5.1Summaries of the findings

-ECD centers in Chinga location Othaya division were sampled by random.
-The children in the arch were selected purposefully to represent the ECD centre in Chinga location.
-The study was led by the first objective which was HIV/AIDS affects enrollment in ECD centre.
-The objectives e guided by hypothesis which was proved correct.
-The second hypothesis was that children cted and infected with HIV/AIDS do not perform well.
-The hypothesis to this objective was ved incorrect.
-The third hypothesis was that the drop out was high due to HIV/AIDS the othesis was proved right.
+The ECD centers in Tigithi Zone Lamuria division were sampled by random.
+The children in the research were selected purposefully to represent the ECD center in Tigithi Zone.
+The study was guided by the first objective which was HIV/AIDS affects enrollment in ECD center.
+The objectives were guided by hypothesis which was proved correct.
+The second hypothesis was that children affected and infected with HIV/AIDS do not perform well.
+The hypothesis to this objective was proved incorrect.
+The third hypothesis was that the drop out was high due to HIV/AIDS the hypothesis was proved right.